smithy-lang/smithy-swift/smithy-swift/design/DESIGN.md

 The `document` type is an  untyped JSON-like value that can take on the following types: null, boolean, string, byte, short, integer, long, float, double, an array of these types, or a map of these types where the key is string.

 This type is best represented as an enum type.
-Here we would use the magic of enums in Swift with associated types.
-The best example of this is from the package [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON/blob/master/Source/SwiftyJSON/SwiftyJSON.swift).
-We can import this file as our own and just use it in code like JSON
+Here we would use the JSONValue type created in the Amplify project which is an enum with an associated type and an extension on that enum that uses the Codable protocol for serialization/deserialization.

 ```swift